Role Title: Food Bank Volunteer

 Responsible for: Assisting in the operation of the Food Bank

-Hours of Work: 3 or more hours per week
+Hours required: 3 or more hours per week (Mon to Fri)

 Main purpose of role

-- Ensure that Food Bank is clean and tidy at all times and to actively participate in the cleaning rota and other duties such as monitoring and recording fridge temperatures etc.
+- Ensuring that the food bank is clean and tidy and to actively participate in other duties such as monitoring and recording fridge temperatures

 - Participate in supervision meetings as required